 The Real-Time Minimum Run qualification is intended to more appropriately represent the physical operating characteristics of a combined cycle unit.
-Characteristics that qualify
+Characteristics that qualify combined cycle units for this treatment include using waste heat from the gas turbine exhaust to make steam for the generation of additional electricity via a steam turbine.

 All bidding points of a Generator must qualify if that Generator is to qualify for Real-Time Minimum Run treatment.
 See the definition of Generator in the Market Services Tariff.

 If the unit is approved, the Real-Time Minimum Run Qualified parameter will be applied by NYISO Customer Relations in the NYISO Market Information System (MIS).